Nanomedicine is coming for you. In a good way.

 As you may have guessed, your body will react to nanobots as invaders, triggering an immune response.
 If we don’t address the issue, white blood cells would fight off the nano-invaders before they could get to work on diseased cells.
 How could we overcome this?

 Nano researchers are on it.
 One recent study masked nanoparticles as red blood cell fragments, tricking the body into accepting them as friendly.
 The nanobots went on to successfully repair damaged blood vessels.
-With the use of viral vectors in gene therapy, we’ve learned a lot about how to introduce masked invaders without triggering the immune system.
+With the (sometimes fatal) use of viral vectors in gene therapy trials, we’ve learned a lot about how to introduce masked invaders without triggering the immune system.

 The Reality of Nanomedicine